Yarra Bank Highway

 Yarra Bank Highway is a short urban highway in central Melbourne, Australia.
 It runs parallel to the Yarra River and provides an important alternate route to CityLink's Domain and Burnley Tunnels, used by trucks carrying hazardous loads prohibited from the tunnels, and provides another route when the tunnels are closed for maintenance.
-Prior to the construction of CityLink, the highway provided the main link between the Monash Freeway and the West Gate Freeway.
-This name covers many consecutive streets and is not widely known to most drivers, as the entire allocation is still best known as by the names of its constituent parts: Power Street, City Road, Alexandra Avenue and Olympic Boulevard.
-This article will deal with the entire length of the corridor for sake of completion, as well to avoid confusion between declarations.
+Prior to the construction of CityLink, the highway provided the main link between the Monash and West Gate Freeways.
+This name covers many consecutive streets and is not widely known to most drivers, as the entire allocation is still best known as by the names of its constituent parts: Power Street, City Road, Alexandra Parade and Olympic Boulevard.

 Route

 Yarra Bank Highway starts at the intersection of Power and Sturt Streets (southbound) and the West Gate Freeway off-ramp at Power Street (northbound), running north as a five-lane (three northbound, two southbound) single-carriageway road, where it nearly immediately intersects with and changes name to City Road, heading east as a six-lane, dual-carriageway road through the St Kilda Road underpass and the Arts Centre, where it changes name to Alexandra Avenue and narrows to a five-lane (three eastbound, two westbound) single-carriageway road.
 It intersects with and changes name to Olympic Boulevard and crosses the Yarra River over the Swan Street Bridge, to terminate immediately afterwards at the intersection with Batman Avenue on the river's eastern bank.